Tuesday, September 22, 2020

 “I hardly need it to deal with those weaklings,” Isengrim said.
 “But there are many things that lurk these woods besides Werelupes.
 And on the off chance that Caxton Bank found a hero to fight for them, I will not be caught with the disadvantage.”

-“Hm.”
-Isengrim turned to look at her and his expression softened.
-“Do you know how to use one?” he asked.
+“Do you know how to use one?”
+Isengrim asked.

 “I know swordplay,” Terra said.
 “Hyren taught me.”

-Isengrim’s ears twitched at the mention of Hyren, but he gave her a thoughtful look for a moment.
+Isengrim’s ears twitched at the mention of Hyren.
 “I will grant you a weapon,” he said, “but only as—as a last resort.”
 He frowned.
 “Not that I will let it come to that.
 I will protect you, don’t worry.”
 He turned back to the armaments, examining and appraising them.

 “Here.”
 Isengrim spun around and presented her with a long knife in a leather scabbard.
-“I think this will do nicely for you,” he said.
+“I think this will do nicely for you.”

-Terra smiled as she took it and drew the blade, inspecting its workmanship.
+Terra took it and drew the blade, inspecting its workmanship with a satisfied nod.
 The belt was Werelupe-sized and Terra had to wrap it around her waist twice to get it to fit properly.

 She folded her arms and grinned up at him.
-“You know, if you were the Jubjub King, you wouldn’t be saying that,” she said.
+“You know, if you were the Jubjub King, you wouldn’t be saying that.”

-“Yes, I would be saying that you are too large,” Isengrim replied, returning her smile.
+“Yes, I would be saying that you are too large,” Isengrim replied.

-Terra took out the knife and gave it a few test swings.
+Terra took a few steps away and gave the knife some swings.
 Just like the blade that was now Hyren’s, this dagger was crafted as a small weapon for a larger Neopet, which meant it made a reasonable shortsword for herself.

 “That’s right, it is of Darigan make,” Isengrim said, looking impressed.
 “You know your blades.”

 “I do as well,” Isengrim said.
 “So long as it’s got no trace of faerie magic on it, anyway.
-But—I assure you, you will not have to use that blade.”
+But—I assure you, you will not have to use it.”

-“You won’t get hurt while I’m around,” Isengrim said.
-They reached the laundry room and he helped her secure a cloak of small pelts around her shoulders.
+They headed to the laundry room, and he helped her secure a cloak of small pelts around her shoulders.
 “Outside, winter still lurks,” he reminded her.
 “It’s too bad you don’t grow your own fur.
 This is actually a waist wrap for a Werelupe, but it also makes a perfect human-sized cloak.”

 In the larder, while Isengrim busied himself putting dried fruits, bread, and cheese in Terra’s pouch so she would have provisions for the journey, Terra took the opportunity to look around at the Werelupes’ extensive pantry, stocked with a remarkably wide variety of foods.
 Most were from the Meridell region, but she saw some from other areas of the world as well.
 It seemed reasonable to infer that Isengrim imported these foreign delicacies from his “associates”.